gianintech/100-days-of-code/log.md

 💭 It's feels so simple to code Javascript but with a shorter version of it.

 😁 It feels great to learn and understand things that are happening inside a code compared to when I just knew of HTML and CSS.

+### Day 15: August 8, 2022 - Monday
+**Today's Progress**:

+💻Coding Simon Game
+- I'm building a game called "Simon Game" using Javascript and jQuery.

+✅ Added pattern sequence

+✅ Added and manipulated elements

+✅ Created a function that checks which button is pressed

+✅ Added sounds to button clicks

+✅ Added animations to user clicks

+✅ Added "start game" trigger

+☑️ I'm quite stuck...so I'll rest for now and continue later.

+**Thoughts:**

+💭 I never imagined I'll be writing code like this when I first started this journey.

+### Day 16: August 9, 2022 - Tuesday

+**Today's Progress**:
+💭 I spent the day tinkering of what I'm doing wrong and doing trial and error on my game.
+I'm still stuck on this point of time.

+### Day 17: August 10, 2022 - Wednesday
+**Today's Progress**:

+💻Coded Simon Game
+- I'm built a game called "Simon Game" using Javascript and jQuery.
+- Check it out here: https://gianintech.github.io/simongame/

+✅Triggers when to start

+✅Shows your level

+✅Detects when it's game over

+✅You can play again after failure to complete

+**Thoughts:**

+💭 Happy I was able to finish the project, also I didn't do it on my own.
+With a little bit of research and checking of resources I was able to do it!